Kw3nty/ParserAccs/README.md

 The UI is fully bilingual — **RU and EN**.
 The default follows the browser language (`navigator.language`), not the IP — which matters behind proxies where geo always reads US.
 The landing‑page toggle sets the language of the bookmark you drag; the **🌐** button inside the parser switches on the fly and persists to `localStorage`.
 The landing page itself is a single‑page site on GitHub Pages with a particle background, install / features / screenshots sections and a drag‑and‑drop bookmarklet button, served for free at `kw3nty.github.io/ParserAccs`

-### ❓ FAQ

-**Account link goes to the wrong place.** Update the bookmark — links now use the direct `…/campaigns?act=<number>` format without `business_id`, which caused the redirect.

-**CSV opens as one column in Excel.** The current version writes `sep=,` at the top so Excel splits the columns.
-On an old bookmark, update it.

-**Search misses an account by a letter.** Check your keyboard layout — names and BMs are usually Latin, and Cyrillic “В” and Latin `B` are different characters.

-**Rule import complains about PAUSE and cost.** That's Facebook's own rule: a PAUSE action can't carry cost conditions.
-Fix that rule in the donor — the log shows Meta's exact message per rule.

-**Is it safe?** The parser makes only GET requests to the official Graph API and processes data locally in the browser, sending nothing to third parties.
-The AutoRules tab writes rules into *your* accounts with *your* token — and always with a confirmation.
-You use the tool at your own risk.

 <div align="center">